LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

 each must include a parameter that specifies the maximum number of characters.
 ``seed_id`` and ``use_by`` will be integers.

-Paste the following script into the query tab, then run it.
+Put the following script into the query tab.

 .. _primary-key: